OK, here’s the secret: there’s no secret.

 The CROP tab always remains at manual, because I don’t use factory holders.

 The FILTER tab shows everything disabled.
 I prefer a scan as raw as possible.
-Letting the program make decisions for me goes against the ethos of shooting film for me.
+Letting the program make decisions for me goes against the ethos of shooting film.
 Sharpening and grain reduction should be at your discretion, not that your scanner program.

 The COLOR tab (missing “U” notwithstanding) is where things can take a turn.
 The settings shown on the image below represent a flat and easy scan, with next to no alterations in the scanner driver.